MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-volumes.md

 ### Storage tier summary table

-The following tables summarize the storage tiers that are/can be created in Azure Stack HCI and Windows Server 2019.
+The following tables summarize the storage tiers that are/can be created in Azure Stack HCI.

 **NumberOfNodes: 2**